Functional Electrical Stimulation Bike Race

-Functional electrical stimulation (FES) is a technique that allows paralysed muscles to move again.
-By placing electrodes on the skin or implanting them, currents are applied to the muscles, making them contract.
-Thus, a person whose nerves from the brain to the leg muscles are disconnected due to a spinal cord injury (SCI) can use an intelligent control device to initiate a movement, e.g. stepping on a bike pedal.
-New types of electrodes and an exact control of the currents make it possible to maximise the pedal force with each rotation while avoiding early muscle fatigue.
-The FES race is for pilots with paraplegia.
-Functional electrical stimulation is enabling them to perform a pedalling movement on a recumbent bicycle.
+Functional electrical stimulation (FES) is a technology that uses electrical pulses to excite muscles that are paralysed due to a central nervous system injury.
+Applying a current through electrodes placed on the skin or through implanted electrodes allows paralysed muscles to move again.
+Thus, a person whose nerves from the brain to the leg muscles are disconnected due to a spinal cord injury (SCI) can use an intelligent control device to initiate a movement, e.g., a pedalling movement on a bike.
+New types of electrodes and exact control of the currents make it possible to maximise the pedal force with each rotation while avoiding early muscle fatigue.
+The use of FES can counteract some of the harmful effects on the musculoskeletal system of the lower limbs after SCI.

 Regular FES cycling exercise after spinal cord injuries (SCI) has been proven to lead to positive physiological improvement, such as improvements in bone density, increase in muscle mass, as well as improved cardiovascular and respiratory fitness.
 FES can also be applied in combination with other assistive technologies such as robotic exoskeletons.
 This allows the movement control advantages of a robotic device to be combined with the physiological benefits conferred by FES.

 The duration or race distance will be extended as compared to past events.

 Who can participate?

 People with complete paraplegia